jnozzi/cocoadev.com/markdown/RubyCocoaTutorial.md

 4. Make all the appropriate connections.

-1) Double-Click on Main-Menu.nib in General/XCode.
-General/InterfaceBuilder will start up and open the NIB file.
+1) Double-Click on Main-Menu.nib in XCode.
+InterfaceBuilder will start up and open the NIB file.

 2) Now I don't expect you to have an extra hour to place the labels and buttons correctly.
-You can read instructions from the original General/CurrencyConverter project if you want to have it all perfect, but all you need is:
+You can read instructions from the original CurrencyConverter project if you want to have it all perfect, but all you need is:

 A label saying "Exchange Rate per $1" and a text field next to it.